open-estuary/github-blog-source/source/_posts/D02-hacking-manual.md

 	https://github.com/hisilicon/estuary/releases

-Here, you can select your favorite version on left of page firstly, then download any files in the version as you like.
+Here, you can click the 'Latest release' on left of page firstly, then download any files in the version as you like.

 	e.g.: wget -c https://github.com/hisilicon/estuary/releases/download/bin-v1.2/Image